zishon89us/node-cheat/awsome/README.md

 *  Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.
 *  A cold start occurs when an AWS Lambda function is invoked after not being used for an extended period of time resulting in increased invocation latency
 *  Cold start usually occurs when an AWS Lambda function is idle for longer than five minutes
+*  In Redis, If you use PUBLISH/SUBSCRIBE or WATCH then you'll need a separate connection(s)